MosianeTS/CDV01_Career_Goals_Reflection_TEBMOS452_WFO2401_GROUPA_TEBOGO-MOSIANE_CDV01/README.md

 1. **Short-term Goals** (Next 1-2 years):

-    - List your specific, measurable, achievable, relevant, and time-bound goals.
+     List your specific, measurable, achievable, relevant, and time-bound goals.
+     - Successfully complete the CodeSpace software development bootcamp in the next 4 months.
+This is to enable me to enter the tech industry and look for employment as a junior software developer.
+     - Obtain a junior software developer role 3 months after graduating from CodeSpace.
+I would like to obtain a position where I can make use of my newly acquired skills to kickstart my career.
+     - Obtain the AWS Cloud practitioner certificate 6 months after landing my junior developer role.
-    - Explain the rationale behind each goal.
+     Explain the rationale behind each goal.
 2. **Long-term Goals** (3-5 years and beyond):

-    - Outline your long-term career aspirations.
+     Outline your long-term career aspirations.
+     - Obtain a senior software developer role 3 years after landing a junior role.
     - Describe how these align with your interests and skills.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

-    - Detail specific actions or steps needed to achieve each short-term goal.
+     Detail specific actions or steps needed to achieve each short-term goal Completion of CodeSpace development bootcamp
+       - Go through the coursework and ensure I understand the content.
+In the event where I have any misunderstanding, I will ask my coach or do research using tools like YouTube or ChatGPT.
+       - Complete all coding challenges to the best of my ability and submit them on time.
+       - Complete all portfolio piece projects on time.
+     Junior Software Developer Job
+       - Search for and apply for jobs on popular job search sites like Pnet, Indeed and others.
+       - Ensure my LinkedIn profile is up to date.
+       - Connect and reach out to other people

     - Include any resources or support required.
-2. **Preparation for Long-term Goals**:
+3. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
     - Consider additional skills, experiences, or qualifications needed.